Ezgii/Stepper-motor-control-through-Web-browser-using-Jetson-Orin-Nano/README.md

 > `sudo apt-get install pkg-config`

+3. Now we are ready to use the UI!

 > `make menuconfig`

 The UI will open.
 Select Device Drivers >> Character devices.
 It looks like as shown below:

 ![figure1](https://github.com/Ezgii/Jetson-Orin-Nano/blob/main/UI.jpeg)

-3. Exit the GUI, and on the terminal, type:
+Exit the UI, and on the terminal, type:

 > `cd drivers/char`